george-m8/multi-geo-popup/readme.md

   Ensure caching plugin (if any) won’t cause stale geolocation data.
 The plugin uses Ajax to reduce this risk, but double-check cache settings.

 - **Build Out Shortcodes:**
-  Check Styling
-  Add shortcode for country selector using config for current site and list of other sites.
+  Check Styling - still needs work added country selector drop down, needs work and needs working out how to add nicely to nav.